mellor-lab/mellor-lab.github.io/book/contents/our-team/members/jithinnair.md

 I am also interested in the role that AMPA receptor function has on eplielptogeneis.

-To investigate these topics I utalise my biochemical skill-set with brain slice electrophysiology to study circuit function.
+To investigate these topics I utalize my biochemical skill-set with brain slice electrophysiology to study circuit function.

 ### Current projects: